DixieKorley/ucc_data_analysis_course/intro_to_data_analysis/unit_1.md

 - Which features of flagship product are not being used enough or need to be improved on?
 - Which of the best employees are flight risks?

-When businesses seek insights, they have to keep in mind that they may have limited resources when exploring so they need to ask the right questions.
+When businesses seek insights, they have to keep in mind that they may have limited resources when exploring, so they need to ask the right questions.

 #### Businesses need a plan
-First, understand the audience's needs and/or clarify your needs.
+Make sure to understand the audience's needs and/or clarify your needs.

-_This is the 4D framework for getting a plan before the data analysis workflow..._
+_This is the 4D framework for getting a plan before you perform the data analysis workflow..._
 - **Problem:** A key challenge or issue your audience wants to solve.
 Understand what insights/information the audience wants. igure out what problem your audience wants to solve with that information.
 The more you understand, the less time you spent aimlessly exploring the data.
 - **Outcome:** A strategic goal or result your audience wants to achieve.
 Figure out the outcome your audience wants after solving the problem with the information.
 - **Actions:** The key activities your audience has started to fix the problem or get the outcome they want.
 - **Measures:** The key metrics and other data used to highlight the problem, monitor the performance of initiatives and define when the outcome is successful.

+To get a better idea of turning data into information, let's take a look at the data science process.

 #### What is the data science process?
-- You ask questions in data analysis by using the data science life cycle.
-Data scientists use life science scientific method to explore their data.
+- Data scientists use life sciences scientific method to explore their data.

 **This is the data science process...**
 1. Ask an interesting question